 Printing from hard copy

-- Fill out a Campus Printing request form.
-These forms are available in your department or in the Public Relations Office.
+- Fill out a Campus Printing Request Form.
 Do not omit “Department” information, as this informs Campus Printing staff who to contact when your job is complete.

 - Deliver the request form and document you want copied to Public Relations.